collective/mrs-developer/README.md

 - `url`: Mandatory.
 Git repository remote URL.
 - `branch`: Optional.
 Branch name, defaults to the remote's default branch.
 Ignored if `tag` is defined.
 - `tag`: Optional.
 Tag name.
 - `develop`: Optional.
 Boolean, can be toggled on/off to activate/deactivate a package.
-If activated, then deactivated afterwards, the package gets removed from `jsconfig` maintaining the syncronization with `mrs.developer.json`.
-Default is true.
+If activated, then deactivated afterwards, the package gets removed from `jsconfig` maintaining the synchronization with `mrs.developer.json`.
+Default is `true`.

 ## Usage with (non-TypeScript) React